Promoting Socially Responsible Procurement Across Supply Chains 12 12 Responsible Consumption and Production

 Initiatives Targeting Suppliers

 In accordance with the DIC Group Sustainable Procurement Guidebook, the Group compels its suppliers to respect the human rights of their employees by, among others, providing equal opportunities, prohibiting forced labor, preventing harassment, paying appropriate wages, appropriately managing working hours, ensuring freedom of association and guaranteeing the right to engage in collective bargaining.
-In addition, the Group uses EcoVadis and the aforementioned guidebook to assess the status of suppliers’ efforts and encourages awareness of the need for improvements by providing feedback and conducting on-site inquiries.
+Having grasped the status of suppliers’ efforts through sustainability assessments, described above, the Group also encourages awareness of the need for improvement.

 Responsible Procurement of Minerals